m0gg/dart-rails/README.md

 without dart support.
 Currently there's only the `Dartium` browser from the development-kit that supports dart directly.

 For now this is a rather stupid attempt, although it works.

+For a working sample check [m0gg/dart-rails-sample](https://github.com/m0gg/dart-rails-sample 'm0gg/dart-rails-sample').

 ### Setup